ghively/thehub/HUB_CONCEPT.md

 - WebSocket/TCP: Hub can proxy MCP messages to Cores running remotely (define framing & auth).
 - SSH: Hub can spawn Cores remotely via SSH and tunnel STDIO.

+### ChatGPT Connections Integration
+- Modes
+  - Command/STDIO: For local desktop, ChatGPT can launch a Hub process directly (or via a wrapper that `docker run -i`), speaking MCP over STDIO.
+  - WebSocket Server: Preferred for sharing one Hub across multiple chats.
+ChatGPT connects to `ws://localhost:<port>` (desktop) or `wss://<domain>` (web) and establishes an MCP session.
+- Sharing
+  - The Hub acts as a multi-client MCP server: each client gets its own session while sharing the same pool of Core processes.
+  - Fair scheduling and per-client concurrency limits prevent one chat from starving others.
+  - No reconfiguration per client type: adding a Core makes it available to all transports.
+- Security
+  - When exposed beyond localhost, require `wss://` with TLS and a bearer token or mTLS.
+  - Optional allowlist for origins and IPs; redact secrets in logs.

+See DOCKER.md for container run modes and sample ChatGPT Connection configurations.

 ## Security
 - Secrets stored centrally (e.g., file-based vault, KMS).
 Hub injects env vars per Core at spawn.
 - Audit logging: correlate requests across Hub and Cores with request IDs.
 - Isolation: run each Core under a dedicated user/container with scoped permissions.
+- WebSocket exposure: prefer localhost-only for development; for internet exposure, use `wss://` with short-lived tokens and rate limits.

 ## Orchestration
 - Tool catalog: Hub provides a discovery tool returning all namespaced tools.